flammie/flammie.github.io/rants.markdown

 * [Separable verbs and stuff in NLP](separable-verbs.html)
 * [LIST: Weirdest English pronunciations](weirdest-english.html)
 * [Ambiguity in languages and NLP](ambiguity.html)
+* [Rules, statistics and neural networks are just tools and you need them all to do good NLP, click here to find out why?](rules-statsistics-neural.html)

 ## Programming and computer stuffs